PaulStSmith/figlet-comment-generator/readme.md

-# FIGlet Comment Generator
+# FIGLet Comment Generator

-A Visual Studio and VS Code extension that allows developers to generate ASCII art comments using FIGlet fonts.
+A Visual Studio and VS Code extension that allows developers to generate ASCII art comments using FIGLet fonts.
 Add beautiful, eye-catching header comments to your code with just a few keystrokes!

 ## Planned Features

 - 🎨 Generates ASCII art comments in any programming language
-- 🔤 Supports for multiple FIGlet fonts
+- 🔤 Supports for multiple FIGLet fonts
 - ⚙️ Automatically uses the correct comment syntax for different file types
 - 📐 Multiple layout modes (Full Size, Kerning, Smushing)
 - 🎯 Intelligent character compression with customizable smushing rules